tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 This cross-section shot shows the basic layout:

 * jet engine circuit forward
-* storbe flasher in the rear
+* strobe flasher in the rear
 * a small SMD DIP adapter board in the middle for mounting connections and the current-limiting resistors for the LEDs
 * power connections come out of the rear landing gear housing

 ![build_electronics_installation1](./assets/build_electronics_installation1.jpg?raw=true)

-Wingtip navigation LEDs have their wiring (0.2mm enamelled widing wire) routed inside the wing, with the navigation beacon attached to the upper fuselage.
+Wingtip navigation LEDs have their wiring (0.2mm enamelled winding wire) routed inside the wing, with the navigation beacon attached to the upper fuselage.
 It was only after finishing the fuselage construction that I discovered there is another navigation beacon on the lower fuselage near the rear landing gear.
 Unfortunately too late in the build to also wire this up.